gi1mic/mr-marquee/README.md

     Files starting with a numeric num,ber go in the 'numeric' folder.
 4. Scaling images:
     The current code does not scale the images.
 I suggest installing Microsofts Power tools and using their image resiser tool as it can do batch conversions and strips out thumbnail images at the same time.
+5. Testing/support:
+    Testing is only undertaken on the Waveshare ESP32-S3 board.
+You are on your own with HUB75 devices due to the number of different devices and will probably need to build from source for those devices.

 # Things to do
 1. Create more Marquees